-For Kids: In spite of everything that had happened, in 1776, most colonists still wanted to remain a part of England.
+For Kids: The war with Britain had already started in 1776.
+It was mostly skirmishes, but things were getting organized.
+Still, in spite of everything that had happened all the unfair laws, all the oppression and crushing taxes, most colonists still wanted to remain a part of England.
+They wanted to remain loyal to the king.
+It was what they knew.
+It was what they were used to.
 But many changed their minds after reading a short pamphlet, less than 50 pages, called Common Sense, written by Thomas Paine.

 In Common Sense, Paine asked some really important questions, like ..